codingMustache/codingMustache/README.md

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. Four Years
+ 1. Shamir
- 2. Two Years
+ 2. Stable
- 3. Eight Years
+ 3. Schottky
- 4. Year
+ 4. Secure

 <details>
   <summary>Answer</summary>
-  Year
+  Shamir
 </details>